 Now your CentOS 7 has been successfully installed on your system.
 Now install requires software to do your other tasks and start using your CentOS distribution of Linux.

-This has been a guide on How to Install CentOS.
-Here we have different steps of installing CentOS in easier and simplest manner with different versions of CentOS.
+This has been a guide to How to Install CentOS?
+Here we have different steps of installing CentOS in an easier and simplest manner with different versions of CentOS.
 You may also look at the following articles to learn more –